How Savvy US Businesses are Managing Co Located Developer Teams

 A loosely “just in time” talent acquisition strategy, that lets us scale to the market and customer needs with relative fluidity.
 While we can take 4-6 weeks to onboard and train new talent, we can’t just bring in any software engineer and wait 6 months to a year for them to become productive, especially when we were much smaller and, having always bootstrapped the business, on a lean budget.

-What lessons have you learned about effectively managing a remote developer team?
+What lessons have you learned about effectively managing co located developer teams?

 We are more organized now.
 You have to be extremely organized if you want to go remote because it’s easy to get lost in emails, apps, websites, etc. If you have file-heavy processes, the best thing you can do is come up with a virtual filing system with consistent naming protocols and easy search algorithms.